MarcoPais0/CS50X_Final_Project/README.md

 The **movieme.db** is the sqlite database.
 #### static:
 In the **static** folder is the background of the site (**cyberpunk.jpg**) and the CSS file (**styles.css**) with all the WebApp's styes.
+In **styles.css** I create the styles for all the elements in my WebApp.
+For the tables I made them slightly transparent to be able to slightly see the background image and made a blue line at the end of each row for aesthetics.
+For the cyberpunk buttons I inspired myself in a post online (link in the code) where I used the clip atribute to create the appearence of those cyberpunk buttons.
+The text boxes are pretty much default because I didn't think it would be better to change them.
 #### templates:
 The **templates** folder has all the HTML files.
 All the other HTML files complete the **layout.html** file.